 This page contains messages and stories we have received from lawyers and paralegals who object to this unconstitutional requirement and support Dr. Alford's Charter challenge.
 If you are a lawyer or paralegal (practicing or non-practicing) and object to the Society's new mandatory Statement of Principles requirement, please write to us at email@example.com to share your own story.
 We will leave out your name if you wish to remain anonymous.

 These statements do not necessarily represent our own reasons for opposing the Statement of Principles requirement.

-See below to read some of the statements we have already received.
+See below to read (or watch) some of the statements we have already received.
 You can also find a full playlist of YouTube videos related to this case here.

 As a non-white lawyer, I believe it is paramount that we increase diversity in the legal profession and tackle structural barriers for lawyers of colour.
 However, I also believe we ought to do so in a way that does not significantly encroach upon the rights to free expression or the right to one's belief and opinions.
 I don't believe that the Statement of Principles achieves the proper balance.